Illustration of a wife

 Therefore, the Noh masks used in Kurokawa Noh are said to be different from those used in those schools, and have many unique masks.

-It is said that there are currently 230 Noh masks in Kurokawa Noh's collection, and they can be seen in the ``Kurokawa Noh Mask Costume Illustrated'' published by the Kurokawa Noh Preservation Society in 2014.
+can be seen in the Kurokawa Noh Mask Costume Drawings published in 2014 by the Kurokawa Noh Preservation Society

 It is also a quaint way to enjoy watching a Kurokawa Noh play or reading the ``Kurokawa Noh Mask Costume Illustrated Book'' while imagining what the masks that the couple received at the end of Egatu Nyobo look like.
 Is not it.